Intercom and Zendesk Alternatives for Developer-Focused Products

 - Self-sufficient: Prefer documentation over chat

-- Technical literacy: Can understand error messages
+- Technical literacy: Can understand error messages and logs

 - Efficiency-focused: Value speed over hand-holding